 Tennessee Wesleyan College is a private, not-for-profit, liberal arts institution that has an affiliation with the Holston Conference of the United Methodist Church.
 It was founded in 1857 and is located in Athens, Tennessee.
 This school is a member of the National Association of Independent Colleges and University; it is regionally accredited by the SACS COC.

 Tennessee Wesleyan offers students the chance to get a small-town education that has an excellent reputation.
 The university confers over 30 degrees at the undergraduate level and one graduate degree, the Master of Business Administration, wholly online.
 This school’s student to faculty ratio stands at 12:1, and classes rarely exceed 30 students.
+Other highlight programs include:

 The university has a variety of ways for students to get involved on campus, including spiritual opportunities.
 As a Wesleyan Methodist school, weekly worship opportunities are a big part of campus life; fellowship and volunteer work for the school are also popular.
 Tennessee Wesleyan also offers more than 20 registered student organizations as well as Greek life, ensuring that every student finds something to love about attending this university.